tier4/scenario_simulator_v2/docs/design/ZeroMQ.md

 ## Schema of the message

-traffic_simulator::API sends the request to the simulator.
+`traffic_simulator::API` sends the request to the simulator.
 The requests are serialized by using protobuf and use various ports in order to communicate with the simulator.

-### Protobuf Definition
+### Protobuf definition

 The schema of protobuf is [here](https://github.com/tier4/scenario_simulator_v2/blob/master/simulation/simulation_interface/proto/simulation_api_schema.proto).
 Protobuf documentation is [here](../proto_doc/protobuf.md).
 All data are serialized as string and sent via TCP by using ZeroMQ.

 ## Required APIs for co-simulation

-Traffic simulator and Simple sensor simulator communicate with APIs.
-If you want to integrate the simulators with your simulator, only you have to do is preparing these APIs below.
+The traffic simulator and the simple sensor simulator communicate with APIs.
+If you want to integrate the simulators with your simulator, only you have to do is preparing the following APIs:

 | API                      | TCP Port | Request                                                                                                                                              | Response                                                                                                                                               |
 | ------------------------ | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |